OVERBERG CRANE GROUP COMMITTEE

 OCG CHAIR & EXTENSION OFFICER

-Keir is the Project Manager for the Overberg Lowlands Conservation Trust Watercourse Restoration Project.
+Keir is the Project Manager for the Overberg Renosterveld Conservation Trust Watercourse Restoration Project.

 MORE ABOUT KEIR

-Odette is the founder and Director of the Overberg Lowlands Conservation Trust working to conserve Renosterveld.
+Odette is the founder and Director of the Overberg Renosterveld Conservation Trust working to conserve Renosterveld.

 MORE ABOUT ODETTE